 Whether you're building a career in public or private accounting, an Edgewood College MSA is the right degree for you.
 Expertise in this field can provide the foundation to become a CPA in a public accounting firm, to pursue a career in corporate management accounting, to work in government or not-for-profit sectors or to succeed as an entrepreneur.

-- Flexible online or face-to-face format designed for working adults
+- Flexible face-to-face format with online options designed for working adults

-- Enrolling new students in the Fall, Spring or Summer semesters
+- Fall, Spring or Summer semester start dates

 - Build expertise for a career in the private, public, or not-for-profit sector